hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 #### Fine Grained URL Matching

 The `match url` property takes a regular expression and evaluates it against the current URL.
-If it matches then the extensions is applied.
+If the expression matches then the extension is applied.
 If no match occurs, the extension is not applied.
+Conversely the `exclude url` property will **not** insert the nominated `include-files` if the regular expression produces a match.

 This is a powerful feature as the following code snippets will demonstrate.

 Listing 4 shows a Communities extension that has a fine-grained URL match applied on lines 14 – 16.
 This extension is only applied if the